-Vitamin K2 for Osteoporosis • Should You Take Vitamin K2?
+Vitamin K2 for Osteoporosis Treatment

 I was recently listening to a podcast and featured on the podcast was Dr. Goodman, who was primarily talking about heart health because he is a lipidologist, a specialized cardiologist of New York.

-Role of Vitamin K2 for Osteoporosis
+Role of Vitamin K2 and Osteoporosis

 One of the things that he explained was that vitamin K’s role is to, on a simplistic way, keep the calcium that is important in our diet, out of our blood vessels and in our skeleton.